-• IVR Interface Option 8.0 IVR Server System Administrator's Guide, which describes/provides information about how to install, configure and run the IVR Server component.
+- IVR Interface Option 8.1 IVR Server System Administrator's Guide, which describes/provides information about how to install, configure and run the IVR Server component. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.